sparkfabrik/terraform-aws-ecr-pull-through-cache/README.md

 # AWS ECR Pull Through cache module

-This module creates an ECR (Elastic Container Registry) [pull through cache role](https://docs.aws.amazon.com/AmazonECR/latest/userguide/pull-through-cache-creating-rule.html) reource and the resources necessary to use it.
+This module creates an ECR (Elastic Container Registry) [pull through cache role](https://docs.aws.amazon.com/AmazonECR/latest/userguide/pull-through-cache-creating-rule.html) resource and all the resources necessary to use it.

 ### Upstream credentials